FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 Pathfinding is one of the most prominent issues of Forged Alliance up to this day.
 It slows down games, ruins the experience, and causes frustration.
 Knowing how to deal with it is necessary.
 It's tightly connected with some of the topics listed below so it's recommended to familiarize yourself with them.
 Pathfinding in this game is bad and often causes units to collide with each other, lose acceleration, rotate undesirably and block each other's movements.
 This however can also be used to your advantage.
 - Time is especially important early on so you have to orchestrate your base and movements with the thought of having nothing interfering with something else.
 - Engineers that are being built in the factory will be facing the direction of the factory's rally point, and if you drag it to the opposite side while the engineer is still in production after it's built it will rotate on the spot causing your factory to sit idle as the current engineer still hasn't rolled off.
 You either have to change the rally point to the desired position before the engineer is started or change it already after the engineer gets built.
-- To gather a big amount of engineers in one place, use the factory attack order (alt+right click on the ground while having a factory selected, as illustrated on the screenshot to the right) instead of the standard rally point.
+- To gather a large number of engineers in one place, use the factory attack order (alt+right click on the ground while having a factory selected, as illustrated on the screenshot to the right) instead of the standard rally point.
 This way they will spread out less upon reaching their destination point.
-- To have big amount of engineers assisting 1 project issue 1 engineer to assist the project and all others to assist this engineer.
+- To have a large number of engineers assisting 1 project issue 1 engineer to assist the project and all others to assist this engineer.
 With how game mechanics work this will give them much better range and responsiveness.
 - You can use the pathfinding wankiness to your advantage by blocking enemies' acu or other units if there is a need.
 For this place a move order for your units as close to the unit you want to block as possible.
 If he is trying to escape to a safe zone like water, place units in between him and the water.
 This is especially strong using the spread move order which is explained below.
 - Walls are absurdly strong in the face of big unit numbers as they cause those units to cluster and slow down significantly.
 - To lower the effect of pathfinding instead of issuing one big move order for your entire force, select it by parts and issue several move orders to slightly different destinations so they don't get in each other's way.